zanloy/puppet-figlet/README.md

     figlet($string, $font, $width)

-Facts (should only be relavent on the puppet master):
+Facts (should only be relevant on the puppet master):

     figlet_fonts (comma separated string of fonts installed on node) figlet_fonts_array (array of fonts installed)